 D. Each registered group on campus must have a full-time faculty or staff member as adviser.
 The choice of an adviser is generally determined by the organization and may be changed at any time.
 In addition, student organizations may choose to have other advisers such as graduate students, community members, or members of clergy.

-E. Northern Arizona University prohibits discrimination in organizational membership on the basis of race, color, national origin, sex, sexual orientation, gender identity, disability, religion, age, or veteran status.
+E. Northern Arizona University prohibits discrimination in organizational membership on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or genetic information.
 Title IX of the Education Amendments of 1972, Section 106.14, makes an exception for social fraternities and sororities with regard to gender requirements for membership.

 Procedures for Registering New Organizations